diegodelrieu/SavingBlocksTechnicalAssignment/README.md

 > Production volume is located in `./server/data/prod` </br>
 > Development volume is located in `./server/data/dev`

-## Server

-Server is located in `./projec-name/server` using express.

-#### Development

-In development mode the server will run in a container built with `./server/Dockerfile.dev`. and will be exposed on port 5500 to the "outside" world, with docker volumes and nodemon, every change thats been saved will be refelected within the running container.

-#### Production

-In production mode the server will run in a container built with `./server/Dockerfile`. and be exposed on port 5500 only to the docker composer internal services within the same network. in our case server and client are on the same network "webapp" , hence only the client can communicate with the server, and will do thatthrough the `/api` location. for more locations, its needed to configure them in the `./client/nginx.conf` file.

 #### Data-base connection

 Data-base connection is handled with ormconfig.json that is located at `./server/ormconfig.json`